jounilammi/GameScoresAPI/meetings.md

 * **ASSISTANTS: Mika Oja**

 ### 10 Minutes
-We went trough our plans of the projecti with Mika.
+We went trough our plans of the project with Mika.

 ### Action points

-General things about the API.
-TA said that the plan was okay.
-Only thing that we needed to do was change http request from put to post in API uses.
+Mika said that the plan was okay.
+Only thing that we needed to do was change the  http request from put to post in API uses.

 ### Comments from staff